Shrikar-Kota/stackoverflowscraper/README.md

 # stackoverflowscraper
-Get the top k answers from stackoverflow using miscellaneous filters
+Get the top 50 answers from stackoverflow using miscellaneous filters